ardeora-cmu/Project5/README.md

 tandh.jar.
 The output should be left in your /home/userID/Project5/Part_1/Task2/Task2Output file.

-This Task requires that you document your code.
-The grading of this task will include a careful look at the documentation - your own words describing the behavior of this MapReduce application.

 ### Task 3  (8 Points.
 Graded on correct execution 6 points and solid documentation - 2 points))

 Modify the code in Task 2 so that it also displays the number of words that do